UofT-ClubHub/Campus-Compass/doc/sprint2/RPM.md

 ### Specific Goals
 - Implement Instagram Scraper for Clubs/Posts
   - **Specific:** Develop and implement an Instagram scraper using Apify to scrape data
-  - **Measurable:** Successfully scrape and store 20 posts across 5 different clubs
+  - **Measurable:** Successfully scrape and store at least 20 posts across 5 different clubs
   - **Achievable:** Apify provides prebuilt scraping tools
   - **Relevant:** This is the data that we are providing to our users
   - **Time-bound:** Complete within Sprint 2